-24.1.
-Installing AUX Electrodes
+22.1.
+Fitting AUX Electrodes

-First, identify the type of electrode you are installing, then remove the blanking plug from the relevant AUX socket on the Aquaprobe[®].
+First, remove the blanking plug from the AUX socket that you want to use on the AP-5000.
 To remove the blanking plug and subsequently tighten the AUX Electrode, use the red lanyard that is attached to the pH/ORP storage cap as a belt wrench as shown below.